 An awkward silence descended as Nio prepared several injections in her bag, out of sight of the girl, who was still waiting wide-eyed for an answer to her question.

-“It means,” Nio said softly, “there are clever ways of hiding malicious code.
-You can include instructions that flipflop the direction of transcription, for example, and you can disguise functional groups with snip sequences—junk parts that are removed later.”
+“In the case of DNA,” Nio explained softly, “there are clever ways of hiding malicious code.
+You can include instructions that flipflop the direction of transcription, for example, and you can disguise functional groups with snip sequences—junk parts that are removed later—all of which make it difficult to figure out what you really have.”

 “Am I turning into a zombie?”